UpstageAI/dataverse/contribution/CONTRIBUTING.md

 1. Fork the repository of _Dataverse_.
 2. Clone your fork to your local disk.
 3. Create a new branch to hold your develompment changes. </br>
-You can find more information about git branch naming rules at [here](#git-branches)
+You don't need to follow branch naming example below.
 ```
 git checkout -b {prefix}/{issue-number}-{description}
 ```